 What Is a Gatekeeper?

-Gatekeepers and Outside Salespeople
+Gatekeepers and Outside Salespeople—Sworn Enemies?

 B2C salespeople also have to deal with gatekeepers, although the gatekeeper function is less formal.
 For example, a parent might act as a gatekeeper for their child, or a wife might do it for her husband.
 B2C gatekeepers generally turn out to have a say in the purchase, so it's extremely important to be respectful toward them.
-As with the executive assistant, you might want to devote some time to sell them as well.
+As with the executive assistant, you might want to devote some time to selling to them as well.